jluna0413/dmac/progress_summary.md

 ## Accomplishments

 1. **Restored Web-Based Implementation**
-   - Successfully switched from Flutter to Python/JavaScript/HTML5/CSS
+   - Successfully implemented with Python/JavaScript/HTML5/CSS
    - Verified the existing codebase structure and functionality
    - Updated the server to run on port 1302 for network accessibility